 'Proved reserves' are estimates of the amount of oil that is reasonably certain to be recoverable from known reservoirs under present economic and operating conditions.

-The US Energy Information Administration (EIA) estimated US-proved reserves of crude oil and lease condensate at 42 billion barrels for year-end 2017, driven by a new record for proved crude oil reserves.
-According to the CIA World Factbook, in January 2018, the United States ranked 10th among nations in proved oil reserves.
+The US Energy Information Administration (EIA) estimated US-proved reserves of crude oil and lease condensate at 47.1 billion barrels for year-end 2018, representing an increase of 12 per cent over year-end 2017 estimates.